MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 **Feed:** [The Feed](viva-connections-overview.md#viva-connections-feed) now has two areas:

-- The News spotlight displays updates from the home site in a scrolling banner.
-A future update is planned to include updates from organizational news sites.
+- The spotlight dynamically displays content from the home site, news from SharePoint sites, or links to articles or sites.
+The spotlight can be customized to display up to 11 items.
 - The Feed tab provides access to more content that offers a personalized feed based on post-level targeting of groups that an employee belongs to, more updates and other organizational news content.

 **Dashboard:** [The Dashboard](viva-connections-overview.md#viva-connections-dashboard) is your employee’s digital toolset.
 It brings together the tools your employees need, enabling quick and easy access whether they are in the office or in the field.